gaurpriyanshu/Netomi_Task/README.md

 E. Set up a reverse proxy (e.g., Nginx or Apache) to route incoming HTTP traffic to your application.

-F. Secure your application using HTTPS and configure your server's firewall rules as needed.
+F. Secure your application using HTTPS and configure your server's firewall rules.

+6. Use Postman to call the above APIs as:

+A. http://localhost:8080/pets/all   `To get information on all pets `
+B. http://localhost:8080/pets/pet/{id}   `To get information of a particular pet by its Id.`
+C. http://localhost:8080/pets/insert    `To insert the pet information as 'Pet' entity.`
+D. http://localhost:8080/pets/update/{id}    `To update the already existing pet information into the database.`
+E. http://localhost:8080/pets/delete/{id}   `To delete a particular data entity from the database.`

-6. Contributing
+8. Contributing

 We welcome contributions to this project.
 If you find a bug, have a feature request, or want to contribute code, please create an issue or submit a pull request on GitHub.